Work at Camp in the Community

 Is transportation included, or will I need to drive myself to each site?

-Each Sunday our staff will meet at Trinity UMC and depart from there.
+Each Sunday our staff will meet at the Bungalow, where our main campus is located, and depart from there.
 Our staff will be taken to each site, and will not need to provide their own transportation.

 Will I get training?